 Self Instructional Language Program (SILP)

-Tutors are generally native speakers with experience in language teaching who bring to the classroom a wealth of cultural and linguistic knowledge.
+Instructors are generally native speakers with experience in language teaching who bring to the classroom a wealth of cultural and linguistic knowledge.
 Their role is to provide communicative opportunities to the students, and to create a self-guided environment for students to work on their language learning.

 Students are expected to work independently with limited supervision.
 Student motivation and discipline are essential to the successful completion of the course and acquisition of the language.